Lab Test

 In-Lab Processing

 Centrifuge to separate serum from cells within one hour of collection.
-Transfer serum to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
+Transfer serum to an amber plastic transport tube and freeze (-20°C/-4°F or below).
+Freeze.
+Do not thaw.
+Samples received frozen but not protected from light are acceptable.

 Storage